-- Stop Smoking.
+- Stop smoking.
 Smoking can cause tiny blood vessels to shrink in all parts of your body, including your heart, lungs and kidneys.
 It also causes shrinkage of the small blood vessels that supply intervertebral or spinal discs, leading to low oxygen levels which can compromise their function and structure and eventually result in pain.
-In addition, smokers have been shown to have higher pain scores and not respond well to pain medications as non-smokers.
+In addition, smokers have been shown to have higher pain scores and not respond well to pain medications as nonsmokers.
 Smoking may change our pain thresholds or alter the way pain signals are transmitted to our brain.
 Therefore, smoking cessation plays a vital role in the management of chronic pain.

 - Exercise.
 Exercise stimulates the release of endorphins, which can be thought of as hormones that make you feel good.
 These potent “feel good” hormones can directly combat chronic pain receptors and decrease pain.
-The added benefit of exercise is an improvement in overall strength and general health that can help support the spine and reduce stress on the bones, ligaments, discs of the back and other major joints like hip and knee.
+The added benefit of regular exercise is an improvement in overall strength and general health that can help support the spine and reduce stress on the bones, ligaments, discs of the back and other major joints like hip and knee.

-- Get Plenty of Sleep.
+- Get plenty of sleep.
 This one should be a no-brainier.
 We all know we can be irritable without sleep and pain sensation is also heightened when we are sleep deprived.
 It is recommended that adults get between seven and nine hours of sleep a night.
-Keep in mind to avoid alcohol and sweets before bed to improve sleep quality.
+Keep in mind to avoid alcohol and sweets before bed to improve sleep quality

 - Yoga is a type of exercise that can improve strength and helps to enhance concentration and relaxation.